-TFA needed a way to obtain a 360-degree-view of these four audiences so that they could better increase engagement and manage local/national preferences and brand control across the organization.
+TFA needed a way to obtain a 360-degree view of these four audiences so that they could better increase engagement and manage local/national preferences and brand control across the organization.
 These objectives are exactly what Marketing Cloud excels at, and the results speak for themselves: in just their first month with Marketing Cloud, TFA experienced a 42.6% open rate with their email communications, a 7.6% click-through rate, and a 30% increase in regional usage of ESP.

 On these astounding results, Director of Communications Darren Kusmirek noted, “The switch to Salesforce Marketing Cloud has allowed our team to send strong, branded content while also ensuring that our contact data is up-to-date across all of our platforms.
 Salesforce Marketing Cloud has been easy to use and the support we’ve received from Salesforce and Cloud for Good has been incredible.”

-Removing Barriers of Audience Entry
+Removing Barriers to Audience Entry

-One of the biggest complaints TFA was hearing from their audiences was a lack of configurability and preference management to the organization’s communication.
+One of the biggest complaints TFA was hearing from its audiences was a lack of configurability and preference management in the organization’s communication.
 Take, for example, a corps member who lived and served with TFA in Buffalo, New York, but then moved to Miami, Florida after fulfilling their two-year teaching commitment.
 With the previous email system, that person would still receive Buffalo-specific communication (volunteer opportunities, event notifications, etc.) and had no option to unsubscribe from just the irrelevant content, forcing them to unsubscribe from all organization communication to stop the Buffalo emails from rolling in.